 Little did I know that Peloton Power Zone training is more than just a challenge with a fun theme and cool team names.
-Fast forward to this year, and I’ve just finished my 10th challenge.
-And I just signed up for my 11th challenge.
+Fast forward to this year, and I’ve just started my 13th challenge.
+I think it’s 13.
+Honestly, I’ve lost track.
 Therefore, I figured it was time to write about Peloton Power Zone training and what you need to know.

 Also, at the bottom of this article, I’ll offer you my Power Zone training essentials.
 These will make riding your Peloton and doing Power Zone more comfortable and enjoyable.

 What are the benefits of Peloton Power Zone training